rongbin666/glitter-sdk-py/docs/examples.rst

     }

-if fails, the return may be like:
+Otherwise, the return may be like:

 .. code-block:: json